FLaTNNBio/combinatorics_machine_learning_for_gene_fusion/README.md

   - --balanced_bool: Specifies whether the dataset should be balanced.
 Set to True to balance, False otherwise.
   - --filename_fuse: Specifies the file containing the data with fused fingerprints.
 This file should be in text format.
   - --filename_no_fuse: Specifies the file containing the data without fused fingerprints.
 This file should be in text format.
-  - k: --Specifies the length of the k-mer to be used in creating the graph.
+  - --k: Specifies the length of the k-mer to be used in creating the graph.
 This is an integer value.

   example: